ABOUT THE PROGRAM

 Note: Participating in an archaeological campaign is exciting work, but it is also sometimes tiring and challenging.
 It is important that you are ready and fit for outdoor physical activity.
 The typical day starts early in the morning and runs until mid-afternoon.

 The Archaeological Field School is collaborative and aims to involve the community of Castiglione del Lago in a long-term relationship.
-As part of the project, you will cooperate with the local archaeological museum to enhance its visibility and impact.
+As part of the project, students cooperate with the local archaeological museum to enhance its visibility and impact.

 The Trasimeno Archaeology Field School is run by the Umbra Institute in cooperation with the Archeological Superintendency of Umbria, with the Comune of Castiglione del Lago and the Archeological Research Company Intrageo.

-Includes: Academic program, housing, airport transfers, Resident Director, orientation, use of facilities in Castiglione del Lago, Umbra-sponsored cultural activities, transportation to/from dig site, museum entrance fees, field trips and excursions, overnight trip to Rome, and official transcripts.
+Academic program, airport transfers, housing in residential hotel in Castiglione del Lago, orientation and welcome dinner (at a local restaurant), Resident Director and site coordinator, help desk and 24-hour support/assistance, residential hotel facilities (bbq, poool, etc.) , Umbra-sponsored cultural activities, transportation to/from dig site, daily refreshments (on-site), field trips and excursions, museum entrance fees, overnight trip to Rome, farewell dinner, and official transcripts.

 Airfare to/from Rome, meals, lab fees (€ 250), and personal expenses.

-Deadline for application is April 19th, 2019.
-To receive additional information or to be contacted by an Umbra representative, please complete the form below.
+Deadline for application is April 19th, 2020.
+To receive additional information or to be contacted by an Umbra representative.
+Applying is easy.
+Just click the APPLY NOW button and your adventure begins!